Table of Contents[Hide][Show]

 Storage Tips & How to Use

 Dip a clean spoon into the toothpaste and apply to your toothbrush.
 Store half at room temperature and use toothpaste within 7-10 days.
-Store the rest in the refrigerator for later use.
+Store the rest in the refrigerator for later use (it’s good for 4 weeks).
 Alternatively, fill a refillable squeeze tube with your toothpaste and squeeze about a quarter teaspoon onto your toothbrush twice daily for best oral hygiene.
 Store in your refrigerator for extended freshness.

 If you are interested in healing gum disease using a food as medicine approach, here’s a powered by neem leaf variation of the probiotic toothpaste.